 - controlled evaluations, where the NLG system is used in an artificial experimental context

 This material is adapted from a talk I gave at the 2015 NLG Summer School (slides), and from a talk I presented at NAACL 2016.
 I focus here on evaluations for academic research, commercial evaluations are a separate topic which I hope to discuss in a future blog entry.

-Real-World Task-Based (Extrinsic) Evaluation
+Real-World Task-Based (Extrinsic) Evaluation (detailed advice)

 The “gold standard” of evaluation is to try a system out for real and see if it has the desired real-world effect.
 For example, we evaluated STOP, an NLG system which produced smoking-cessation letters, by recruiting 2553 smokers, sending 1/3 of them letters produced by STOP and the other 2/3 control letters, and then measuring how many people in each group managed to stop smoking.
 The result was disappointing, because the numbers showed that STOP letters were not more effective than control letters.
 But that’s science, you dont always get the result you hoped for.
 We did report this honestly as a negative result, which I strongly encourage other people in this position to do.

 This kind of study takes a lot of time and effort; the STOP evaluation took a year and a half to organise and execute, and cost around 75000 pounds.
 Partially this was because of the software engineering and ethical aspects of running software in the real world.
 Software run in a real-world context needs to be robust and to be integrated with data sources; if it is real-time, it needs to generate texts quickly.
 A system which people use in a real-world context also needs to be cleared from an ethical perspective.
 For example, STOP letters sometimes included advice about smoking-cessation techniques, is it possible that acting on this advice could hurt some people?